MB Caschetta: Personal life

 Caschetta is the youngest of four children with three older brothers in an Italian-American family.
-In 2011, she wrote an essay about her physician father's decision to disinherit her for The New York Times.
+In 2011, she wrote an essay about her physician father's decision to disinherit her for The New York Times, and in 2023, she wrote about her brothers' decision to re-inherit her, also for The New York Times.

-Caschetta has been married to advice columnist Meryl Cohn since 2004.
+Caschetta has been married to advice columnist and playwright Meryl Cohn since 2004.

-On May 20, 2021, Caschetta revealed on the Literary Rejections On Display blog that she had been diagnosed with Covid-19.
+On May 20, 2021, Caschetta revealed on the Literary Rejections On Display blog that she had been diagnosed with COVID-19.
 Caschetta subsequently revealed that she was suffering from Long COVID.